It can be very confusing to know when you should move your baby forward facing, but this blog will help you know what the safest course of action is!

 Group 1: 9 - 18kg (mainly front facing, but rear facing seats available) (up to approx 4 years)

 Group 1,2: 9-25kg (mainly rear facing) (Up to approx 6 years)

 So… when can my baby move forward facing?

 Legally you can currently turn your baby forward facing once they weigh 20lb/9kg and they must also be sitting completely unaided for a minimum of 30 minutes.
 If you are using an i-Size car seat, you must legally rear face until a minimum of 15 months.
 Eventually, all children will be rear facing to at least 15 months by law.

 However, ideally you would not move forward facing until they are at least 18kg/4 years old.
 A rear facing group 1 (or group 1,2 seat) will provide much better protection for your child from the most dangerous and most common type of impact - a frontal impact.
 The younger a child moves forward facing, the less protection they have in a crash - it could be the difference between life and death.
 This doesn’t mean that you should ignore maximum outgrown limits on your seats however!
 If your baby has outgrown the rear facing limit of their seat, they will need to move up to the next stage, be that rear or forward facing.

 Are forward facing seats dangerous?

-No, forward facing seats are not dangerous, but rear facing seats are much safer.
 Since child seats were introduced, car seats have gone a long way in helping to reduce death and injury in children.
 Forward facing car seats are designed to restrain a child in a collision, which when they are correctly fitted and used - they do very well.
 New technology and data does however show that children are much better protected by facing backwards when in the car.